History of the Ba'ath Party: United Arab Republic period: 1958–61

 On 2 February 1960 the National Command, in the presence of Rikabi, elected a Temporary Regional Command with Talib Hussein ash-Shabibi as Regional Secretary.
 Not long after, in July 1960, the 3rd Regional Congress of the Iraqi Regional Branch called on the national leadership to investigate Rikabi.
 The National Command investigated him in 1960, and expelled him from the party on 15 June 1961.
 Rikabi was later reported to be a member of the ASBP, and Radio Cairo continued to refer to him as the Regional Secretary of the Iraqi Regional Branch.

 The 4th National Congress, held in August 1960, reversed the decision reached at the 3rd National Congress, which supported the dissolution of the Syrian Regional Branch.
 It was mainly attended by representatives from the Lebanese Regional Branch.
 The congress had a strongly anti-Nasserite tendency, and the traditional leadership of Aflaq and Bitar was criticized.
 The delegates decided to deemphasize pan-Arabism for Marxian interpretation of socialism, and criticized the traditional leadership for entering Syria into the UAR.
-Discontent with Egyptian dominance of the UAR, led elements opposed to the union under Abd al-Karim al-Nahlawi, to seize power on 28 September 1961.
+Discontent with Egyptian dominance of the UAR, led elements opposed to the union under Abdul Karim al-Nahlawi, to seize power on 28 September 1961.
 Two days later, the Syrian Arab Republic was reestablished.